Dan Selin author of Athletic Vision Skills has published the 1st on ice NeuroTraining program.

-Dan Selin, who has taught hockey skills for forty-eight of his sixty-three years, is an extremely accomplished hockey skills instructor–a Master Skater and Stickhandler.
+Dan Selin, who has taught hockey skills for fifty-one of his sixty-six years, is an extremely accomplished hockey skills instructor–a Master Skater and Stickhandler.

-Through his experience he dedicated the past 14 years developing the 1st concussion preventative developmental plan for hockey–adaptable for many other sports that depend on team vision skills.
+Through his experience he dedicated the past 16 years developing the 1st concussion preventative neuro training developmental plan for hockey–adaptable for many other sports that depend on team vision skills.

-He has coached skating and stickhandling skills to Boys AAA, Girls AA, and Sledge Hockey.
+He has coached skating, vision and stickhandling skills to Boys AAA, Girls AA, and Sledge Hockey.
 He has held a range of off- and on-ice coaching seminars.
 And he’s published two DVDs (one on skating skills, one on stickhandling skills) and written various ice hockey training manuals.

 Selin, who still takes delight in demonstrating all skills to players, lives in North Bay, Ontario, with his wife and son.

 Concussions harm lives, families, and futures.

 – Dan Selin